islommuhammad/byte-of-python/about_python.md

 ### Yuqori pogʻonadagi til

 Siz Python tilida dastur yozayotganingizda, xotirani bshqarish va boshqa quyi pogʻona tafsilotlari haqida tashvishlanmasangiz ham boʻladi.

 ### Portable

 Oʻzining ochiq kod xususiyati sababli, Python juda koʻp platformalardan joy oldi.
-Due to its open-source nature, Python has been ported to \(i.e. changed to make it work on\) many platforms.
-All your Python programs can work on any of these platforms without requiring any changes at all if you are careful enough to avoid any system-dependent features.
+Sizning Pythonʻda All your Python programs can work on any of these platforms without requiring any changes at all if you are careful enough to avoid any system-dependent features.

 You can use Python on GNU/Linux, Windows, FreeBSD, Macintosh, Solaris, OS/2, Amiga, AROS, AS/400, BeOS, OS/390, z/OS, Palm OS, QNX, VMS, Psion, Acorn RISC OS, VxWorks, PlayStation, Sharp Zaurus, Windows CE and PocketPC!